cs-heibao/PFPNet_Pytorch/README.md

 - [3.Demo](#demo)

 # Preparation
 1. Get the code.
-We will call the cloned directory as '''$PFPNet_Pytorch'''.
+We will call the cloned directory as $PFPNet_Pytorch.
 '<git clone https://github.com/sfzhang15/RefineDet.git>'
 2.